 The University of Puget Sound is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 You can learn more about the NWCCU and accreditation at www.nwccu.org.

-As part of the seven-year reaccreditation cycle, Puget Sound submitted a Year Three Self-Evaluation Resources and Capacity Report to the NWCCU in March 2013.
+As part of the seven-year accreditation cycle, Puget Sound submitted a Year One Self-Evaluation Resources and Capacity Report to the NWCCU in 2019, and we were successfully re-accredited.